Dedicated Team vs In-House

 Can a dedicated team match the quality of in-house developers?

-Yes, when properly managed.
-Quality depends on the partner\'s vetting process, not the engagement model.
+Yes, a dedicated team can match in-house quality when properly managed: quality is a function of the partner's vetting process, not of the engagement model.
 Top dedicated team providers maintain rigorous hiring standards, often accepting only 1-3% of applicants.
 Many dedicated team developers have experience with major tech companies and Fortune 500 clients.
 Key success factors include clear requirements, regular communication, code reviews, and quality metrics.
+StepTo staffs from a standing bench of 15-20 senior engineers in Belgrade rather than recruiting to order for each engagement.

 What team size works best for the dedicated team model?